kamicane/prime/doc/prime.md

 ### parameters

-1. check - (*function*) a function that checks if a ghost Ghost object with the methods specified in the `methods` parameter should be used.
+1. check - (*function*) a function that checks if the methods from the `methods` parameters should be used wrapped in a Ghost. methods specified in the `methods` parameter should be used.
 2. methods - (*object*) an object with methods that are implemented by the `Ghost` object which is returned if `check` returns `true`.